 Summer Reading Club

-This summer’s theme, “Build a Better World,” explores all kinds of topics from science and technology to engineering and math and more.
+This summer’s theme, “Libraries Rock,” explores music and movement.
 The programs are free and open to children of all abilities.
 This page will give you more details: Summer Programs

 The public library cares about children and has planned programs to keep them reading and learning all summer.
 Whether you keep track of the amount of time your children spend reading or the number of books they have read this summer, children can earn small toys and food coupons to keep them motivated.
 Children who join the summer library program keep their minds active and enter school in the fall ready to read, learn, and succeed.